Perovskite solar cell

 A perovskite solar cell (PSC) is a type of solar cell that includes a perovskite-structured compound, most commonly a hybrid organic–inorganic lead or tin halide-based material as the light-harvesting active layer.
-Perovskite materials, such as methylammonium lead halides and all-inorganic caesium lead halide, are cheap to produce and simple to manufacture.
+Perovskite materials, such as methylammonium lead halides and all-inorganic cesium lead halide, are cheap to produce and simple to manufacture.

-Efficiencies of laboratory-scale devices using these materials have increased from 3.8% in 2009 to 25.7% in 2021 in single-junction architectures, and, in silicon-based tandem cells, to 29.8%, exceeding the maximum efficiency achieved in single-junction silicon solar cells.
+Solar-cell efficiencies of laboratory-scale devices using these materials have increased from 3.8% in 2009 to 25.7% in 2021 in single-junction architectures, and, in silicon-based tandem cells, to 34.85%, exceeding the maximum efficiency achieved in single-junction silicon solar cells.
 Perovskite solar cells have therefore been the fastest-advancing solar technology as of 2016.
 With the potential of achieving even higher efficiencies and very low production costs, perovskite solar cells have become commercially attractive.
-Core problems and research subjects include their short- and long-term stability.
+Core problems and research subjects include their short- and long-term stability, and toxicity if lead is used.

 Advantages

-The raw materials used and the possible fabrication methods (such as various printing techniques) are both low cost.
+The raw materials used and the possible fabrication methods (such as various printing techniques) are both low-cost.
 Their high absorption coefficient enables ultrathin films of around 500 nm to absorb the complete visible solar spectrum.
-These features combined result in the ability to create low cost, high efficiency, thin, lightweight, and flexible solar modules.
+These features combined result in the ability to create low-cost, high-efficiency, thin, lightweight and flexible solar modules.
 Perovskite solar cells have found use in powering prototypes of low-power wireless electronics for ambient-powered Internet of things applications, and may help mitigate climate change.